shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

 // Check if base configuration is downloaded boolean checkBaseConfig(Context context)

-// Check if model is downloaded boolean checkModel(Context context, String name)
+// Check if the model is downloaded boolean checkModel(Context context, String name)

 // Base configuration download